-EPA's PM{2.5} implementation rules require states to adopt specified new source review (NSR) permitting revisions by July 20, 2012.
-DEEP held a public hearing in November 2011 to consider revisions to RCSA sections 22a-174-1 and 22a-174-3a to include significant impact levels, significant emissions rates and increments for PM{2.5}, consistent with EPA's requirements.
-Assuming EPA makes no changes to the implementation rules, DEEP intends to continue to pursue adoption of the revised regulations.
-Nonetheless, because all states are subject to this updated NSR requirement and the deadline for compliance has not yet arrived, DEEP maintains that approval of this redesignation request is not dependent upon prior EPA approval of the updated NSR provision.
-Therefore, Connecticut has satisfied all applicable CAA Section 110 and Title 1 Part D requirements necessary for PM{2.5} redesignation.
+EPA's $PM{2.5}$ implementation rules require states to adopt specified new source review (NSR) permitting revisions by July 20, 2012.
+CT DEEP held a public hearing in November 2011 to consider revisions to Sections 22a-174-1 and 22a-174-3a of the Regulations of Connecticut State Agencies (RCSA) to include significant impact levels, significant emissions rates and increments for $PM{2.5}$ , consistent with EPA's requirements.
+CT DEEP anticipates that the revised regulations will be submitted as a SIP revision by the end of summer 2012, at which point Connecticut will have in place all applicable CAA Section 110 and Title 1 Part D requirements necessary for $PM{2.5}$ redesignation.